10 Weird Things To Do In Budapest

 3. Sample some of the best dishes from around the world

-Budapest is a melting pot of cultures meaning it has some of the best food this side of Italy.
+Wondering what to eat in Budapest?
+The city is a melting pot of cultures meaning it has some of the best food this side of Italy.
 Eastern dishes from Israel can be found on the same menu as Hungarian classics such as goulash.
 Paprika is everywhere and there’s not a bland dish in sight!

 5. Memento Park